sushanta090/demo/README.md

 # demo
-it is just to learn git <br> author- SushantaA dhikari
+it is just to learn git <br> author- Sushanta Adhikari